The old maxim goes: never talk politics or religion in polite company.

 - According to the responses, 22% of Millennials, more than one-fifth, have ended a romantic relationship because of political strife.

 - 22% of people in the Wakefield survey know someone “whose marriage or relationship has been negatively impacted specifically due to President Trump’s election.”

 - This number skyrockets for younger people, spiking to 35% for Millennials.

 Political Differences and Divorce

 Politics and divorce often go hand in hand.
 Such disputes have always been a huge source of shattered marriages.
 That’s unlikely to change anytime soon.
 But what can you do if you and your spouse fall on opposite ends of the political spectrum?

-Just because such differences often do cause conflict that ends marriages, that doesn’t mean they will.
+Just because such differences often cause conflict that ends marriages, that doesn’t mean they will.
 It’s not inevitable.

 Every situation involves different people and no two play out exactly the same.
 If you and your spouse have political disagreements, whether that leads to divorce depends on you.

 Some couples are able to work around opposing views.
-It may take time and effort, or even steps like counseling, but it is possible.
+It may take time and effort, or even steps like counseling, but it may be possible.
 One approach is to focus on the values you share instead of those you don’t.

 People from all walks of life, backgrounds, and political parties marry and lead happy lives.
 It happens all the time.
-But even if a couple can find a temporary solution, that may not be the best base for a successful marriage.
+But even if a couple finds a temporary solution, that may not be the best base for a successful marriage.

 Ignorance is not Bliss